WillBlackney/Crypto-Dashboard---React-Version/README.md

 # Crypto Dashboard (React Version)

 A simple web app created as part of university project, of which the purpose was to create the same app in both Blazor and React.
+A live demo of the app can be found here: https://crypto-dashboard-react-6ede1.web.app/

 ### Overview + Features
 - Makes a call to the 'Coin Gecko' crypto currency API: https://www.coingecko.com/en